-SDAP-13 is a 13-month long program which offers our traditional BSN program, but in a compressed time frame.
-Second Degree Accelerated Program-13 offers our traditional BSN program, but in a compressed time frame.
+SDAP-13 is a 13-month long program which offers our traditional BSN program but in a compressed time frame.
 Students begin on the first Monday in January of one year and complete the program by February of the following year.
-The program is designed for those who are able to attend full-time – 40 hours per week.
-Courses are offered through a variety of platforms including blended and fully online.
-Campus based obligations such as class, nursing lab and clinical may on occasion require evening or weekend scheduling.
-It is recommended that students do not work during this program, as the program is rigorous and time intensive.
+Courses are offered through a variety of platforms, including blended and fully online.
+Campus-based obligations such as class, skills lab, and clinical may require evening or weekend scheduling.
+It is not recommended that students work during this program, as the program is rigorous and time-intensive.

 View our SDAP Viewbook for more information.

 Admission requirements that must be completed prior to applying to SDAP-13 & SDAP-18 include:

 - Completion of a baccalaureate or higher degree in any course but nursing from a regionally accredited institution

 - SDAP-13 – Starts in January each year

 - SDAP – 18 – Begins in August each year.

 - All interested applicants are free to apply to the program prior to the completion of the prerequisite courses. *